princetonwong/mybgg/README.md

 - [ ] **Enable hourly updates** (optional): `python scripts/enable_hourly_updates.py`

 💡 **New to this?** Follow the detailed instructions below.

+> **Note about BGG tokens**: BGG is transitioning to requiring API tokens.
+Run the setup_bgg_token.py script to generate a valid token!

 ## Requirements